remix-run/remix/packages/create-remix/templates/fly-stack/README.md

 ## The Database

 In development, it's better to use a local database, The easiest way to do this is using [Docker][docker].
-To start your postgres database, run the following command:
+To start your postgres database, first make sure you have docker running, then run the following command:

 ```sh
 docker-compose up